apinste/CyberVets_ePortfolio/README.md

 # Welcome to my Cybervets ePortfolio!

 Hello!
-My name is Arlene and I am a CyberVet Cohort 6 member.
+My name is Arlene and I am a CMS CyberVets intern.
 This ePortfolio is a window to my CyberVets journey.
 The CyberVets program is a rotation at Center for Medicaid and Medicare Services (CMS) where we engage in both authentic problem-based and “on the job” cybersecurity training, learning the skills required for data and network security.
 The program begins with a solid foundation in networking fundamentals and network security essentials; and then progresses into more advanced areas such as reverse engineering, threat management, policy, and compliance management.

 ## Wiki